birdandhike.com logo

 Hen Spring Canyon Road is a steep, narrow, winding, and rocky 3.5-mile unmaintained dirt road off Cabin Canyon Road southeast of Mesquite that serves as the northeast boundary of Gold Butte National Monument.

-The road runs east-west through Hen Spring Canyon, which separates Bunkerville Ridge to the north from Cabin Spur Ridge to the south, all of which are part of the geologically jumbled north side of the Virgin Ridge.
+The road runs east-west through Hen Spring Canyon, which separates Bunkerville Ridge to the north from Cabin Spur Ridge to the south, all of which are part of the geologically jumbled north side of the Virgin Mountains.

 As if to underscore the geologically jumbledness of this area, Cabin Spring Canyon is actually composed of four drainage systems, which technically would be four canyons.
 One canyon drains to the east, two drain northward cutting through Bunkerville Ridge, and one drains to the west.